-The implications of our findings corroborate critiques of humanitarian communications (e.g., Chouliaraki, 2010; Martin de Holan et al., 2019; Pallister-Wilkins, 2021).
-While humanitarianism intends to relay a universalistic ethics of embodying human polity, dignity, essence, and inclusion in its entirety, its utilitarian focus remains short term and racialized and stops at the level of donations, or limited engagement (Kennedy, 2009).
+The implications of our findings corroborate critiques of humanitarian communications (e.g., Chouliaakai, 2010; Martin De Holan et al, 2019; Pallister-Wilkins, 2021).
+While humanitarianism intends to relay a universalistic ethics of embodying human polity, dignity, essence and inclusion in its entirety, its utilitarian focus remains short term, racialized and stops at the level of donations, or limited engagement (Kennedy, 2009).
 Changing the ethical configuration of such imagery would entail an overdue deontological shift.
-First, it requires recognizing and re-calibrating the humanized, often-White, donor-dehumanized, often non-White, beneficiary formula.
-While this formula may work in generating funds in the short term, it also internalizes and perpetuates racial stereotypes, as well as limits pro-active engagement in resolving grand humanitarian challenges such as global poverty (Grimms, 2022).
-Prioritizing the projective agency of beneficiaries should therefore be paramount in humanitarian and fundraising appeals (Martin de Holan et al., 2019).
-Moral emotions linked to giving behaviors, such as empathy and sympathy, should be decoupled from racializing creative content.
-If racialized contours exist to stimulate giving behaviors, then the type of respect and presence advocated by the projective agency of Martin de Holan et al. (2019) cannot be actualized.
+First, recognising and re-calibrating the humanized, often white, donor-dehumanized, often non-white, beneficiary formula.
+While this formula may work in generating funds in the short term, it also internalises and perpetuates racial stereotypes, as well as limits pro-active engagement in resolving grand humanitarian challenges such as global poverty (Grimms, 2022).
+Prioritising the projective agency of beneficiaries should therefore be paramount in humanitarian and fundraising appeals (Martin de Holan et al, 2019).
+Moral emotions linked to giving behaviours, such as empathy, and sympathy, should be decoupled from racializing creative content.
+If racialised contours exist to stimulate giving behaviours, then the type of respect and presence advocated by Martin de Holan et al's (2019) projective agency cannot be actualised.
 Therefore, and second, a shift from a donor public alone to a more engaged civic public (Kennedy, 2009) is necessary.
-The authors contend with Lentfer (2018) to empower and entrust the civic public to embed more strongly a "moral education" (Chouliaraki, 2010) component in fundraising appeals.
+The authors contend with Lentfer (2018) to empower and entrust the civic public to embed more strongly a 'moral education' (Chouliaraki, 2010) component in fundraising appeals.
 This would enable what Kennedy (2009) envisioned as a sustainable form of compassion, or cognitive compassion.
-If the moral agency of the giving public is re-constituted toward solidarity with and care for vulnerable others (Chouliaraki, 2010), the humanitarian sector will need to re-visit its moral imagination first.
+If the moral agency of the giving public is re-constituted towards solidary with and care for vulnerable others (Chouliaraki, 2010), the humanitarian sector will need to re-visit its moral imagination first.
 A failure to embrace this will simply perpetuate mutated forms of colonial tropes, with circular consequences for those at the bottom of the pyramid.
 As Grimms (2022, p.
-2107) reminds us, the conditioning of weak characteristics of the poor with a homogeneous group can become a gateway for "racist reflections."
-While our study indicates toward the existence of the White woman saviourism effect in humanitarian appeals, more empirical evaluations on poverty porn will be warranted to disentangle the full complexity of humanitarian business's role in contributing to the "racialized assemblage," which has become foundational to humanitarian business (Pallister-Wilkins, 2021, p.
+2107) reminds us the conditioning of weak characteristics of the poor with a homogeneous group can become a gateway for "racist reflections" While our study indicates towards the existence of the white woman saviourism effect in humanitarian appeals, more empirical evaluations on poverty porn will be warranted to disentangle the full complexity of humanitarian business's role in contributing to the "racialized assemblage" which has become foundational to humanitarian business (Pallister-Wilkins, 2021, p.
 101).